oppia/oppia-web-developer-docs/Google-Summer-of-Code-2023.md

   - Run the full versions of all pre-push tests (mentioned above) first, and block other tests on these.
 (If any of the pre-push tests fail, then do not run the other CI checks.)
   - For long-running tests:
     - If the test is essential, find a way to make it shorter.
     - If it is not, remove it from CI and put it in an acceptance layer that only runs on some release-candidate builds (see below).
 - Split off less-important long-running tests into acceptance tests:
 - Create a GitHub Action that, at regular time intervals, takes the latest release-candidate build on develop that passes all CI checks, runs the acceptance tests on them.
 Builds that pass all acceptance tests should have a public, machine-readable indication that they did, and builds that cause an acceptance test failure should result in an email or chat notification to the CI Stability team.

 **Size of this project:** large (~350 hours)

-**Potential Mentors:**
+**Potential Mentors:** TBA

 **Knowledge/Skills Recommended:**

+* Familiarity with GitHub Actions and workflows.
+Clear understanding of the current Oppia pre-push and CI pipeline.

 **Suggested Milestones:**